cosmofur/EX716/README.md

                 Main non-memory mapped, data output call.
 Both the stack and a 16b Direct value are available as parameters to the output device 'driver' Typically the Top of Stack would hold the 'device ID' and the PRM would point to memory where output value is read from.
-In a HW version of the CPU, the CAST command would probably be implimented as a soft interupt, and in that version could be used a way to gain access to the normally hidden PC and Flag registers.
+In a HW version of the CPU, the CAST command would probably be implemented as a soft interrupt, and in that version could be used a way to gain access to the normally hidden PC and Flag registers.

              POLL